-He was seen in the revues 4 The Fun Of It! and Put On Your Saturday Suit Words and Music by Jimmy Webb, both directed by Gerry Geddes, and has enjoyed featured roles in Showstoppers!, Irving Berlin In Revue, Beach Blanket Babylon Goes Bananas! and Berlin to Broadway With Kurt Weill, as well as countless trade shows, conventions and parties.
+He has appeared in the musical revues 4 The Fun Of It! and Put On Your Saturday Suit –– Words and Music by Jimmy Webb (both directed by Gerry Geddes), and has enjoyed featured roles in Robert Bendorff's Showstoppers!; Irving Berlin –– In Revue; Beach Blanket Babylon Goes Bananas!; and Berlin to Broadway With Kurt Weill, as well as countless trade shows, conventions and parties.

-A native of San Francisco, Mr. Fontana is also an accomplished voice-over artist, and has been heard singing and speaking in numerous theatrical and industrial audio and video projects; and, most recently, he was heard as the off-stage announcer for the 2004 MAC Awards (presented by the Manhattan Association of Cabarets and Clubs) at Symphony Space in New York City.
 In 2003, he was named a finalist for the first annual Nightlife Awards (in the category of Outstanding Cabaret Male Vocalist).
-He acts as an adviser, consultant and director on all manner of performance, from cabaret to theatre to stand-up comedy.
-And he regularly teaches a jazz vocal class at The Helen Baldassare Cabaret Performance Workshop.
+He has functioned as an advisor, consultant and director on all manner of performance, from cabaret to theatre to stand-up comedy.
+And he has taught a jazz vocal class at The Helen Baldassare Cabaret Performance Workshop.

-As a writer, his printed words have appeared in The San Francisco Examiner and The New York Times and his spoken words and lyrics (the latter with music by Michael Orland) have been featured in the acts of many New York cabaret performers, most notably Helen Baldassare.
-Mr. Fontana is also a writer, editor and consultant for Manhattan Live Performance which he co-founded with his partner James Millefolie.
-They reside in New York City.
+As a writer, his words have appeared in The San Francisco Examiner and The New York Times and his spoken words and lyrics (the latter with music by Michael Orland) have been featured in the acts of many New York cabaret performers, most notably Amy Ryder and Helen Baldassare.
+Mr. Fontana is also a writer, editor and consultant for Manhattan Live Performance which he co-founded with his husband James Millefolie.
+They reside in San Francisco.